 - To add additional keywords, type these, delimited with commas in the keyword box at the top.
 You must enter keywords in the language you selected as Keyword language in the Preferences section.
 Using a different language will result in unusable suggestions of vocabulary terms.
 The label above shows an example: "dog, bone, happy".
 Then press the ENTER key, or click the + button at the right.

-- As soon as a term is clicked, the box disappears and the clicked term moves to the left-hand list, labeled "Valid keywords".
+- As soon as a term is clicked, it moves to the left-hand list, labeled "Valid keywords".
 Each file must have between 5 and 50 valid keywords to be valid.

 - If a keyword was not found in the Getty Vocabulary, it moves directly to the left-hand list, and is marked with an (*) asterisk.
 Such keywords are searchable by the buyers, but are not translated.
 Typical applications for such keywords are unknown geographic locations, latin names for plants, etc.